Sports Injury Treatment in Northeast PA

 sports injury treatment

 Playing sports can have a significant toll on your body.
-Broken bones, tendon tears, and overused muscles can sideline even the most physically fit athlete and can take months to heal.
+Broken bones, tendon tears, and overused muscles can sideline even the most physically fit athlete and take months to heal.
 An athlete could be facing a long road to recovery if the injury is severe enough.

 Many professional athletes are now turning to regenerative medicine to help speed up the healing process.
 Therapies such as platelet-rich plasma and stem cells are minimally invasive, safe to use, and have shown to be effective in healing sports injuries.

-Sports Injuries: Acute vs. Chronic
+Common Types of Injuries: Acute vs. Chronic

 Sports injuries can be broken down into two types – acute and chronic: